Healsens

 Higher levels are: Moderate (15 to 30 mcmol/L); Intermediate (30 to 100 mcmol/L); Severe (greater than 100 µmol/L).

-Any higher than 15 and you will want to work with your Health Coach to further investigate the cause.
+Any higher than 15 and you will want to consider discussing your results with a healthcare professional.

 The latest studies show that homocysteine is an independent risk factor of cardiovascular diseases4.
 Clinical research shows that a 5 umol/L elevation in homocysteine concentration in blood plasma increases the vulnerability to cardiovascular disease and total mortality by 1.3 – 1.7 times.
-Lowering of elevated homocysteine levels in blood plasma can prevent cardiovascular complications.
+Some studies explore whether lifestyle changes influencing homocysteine relate to heart health; evidence is evolving.

 If levels of homocysteine are found to be elevated, it is advisable to measure the levels of creatinine, thyroid stimulating hormones, folacin, cobalamine to define probable causes of hyperhomocisteinemia and suggest appropriate treatment.